Opera: French opera

 In rivalry with imported Italian opera productions, a separate French tradition was founded by the Italian-born French composer Jean-Baptiste Lully at the court of King Louis XIV.
 Despite his foreign birthplace, Lully established an Academy of Music and monopolised French opera from 1672.
 Starting with Cadmus et Hermione, Lully and his librettist Quinault created tragédie en musique, a form in which dance music and choral writing were particularly prominent.
 Lully's operas also show a concern for expressive recitative which matched the contours of the French language.
 In the 18th century, Lully's most important successor was Jean-Philippe Rameau, who composed five tragédies en musique as well as numerous works in other genres such as opéra-ballet, all notable for their rich orchestration and harmonic daring.
 Despite the popularity of Italian opera seria throughout much of Europe during the Baroque period, Italian opera never gained much of a foothold in France, where its own national operatic tradition was more popular instead.
-After Rameau's death, the German Gluck was persuaded to produce six operas for the Parisian stage in the 1770s.
+After Rameau's death, the Bohemian-Austrian composer Gluck was persuaded to produce six operas for the Parisian stage in the 1770s.
 They show the influence of Rameau, but simplified and with greater focus on the drama.
 At the same time, by the middle of the 18th century another genre was gaining popularity in France: opéra comique.
 This was the equivalent of the German singspiel, where arias alternated with spoken dialogue.
 Notable examples in this style were produced by Monsigny, Philidor and, above all, Grétry.
 During the Revolutionary and Napoleonic period, composers such as Étienne Méhul, Luigi Cherubini and Gaspare Spontini, who were followers of Gluck, brought a new seriousness to the genre, which had never been wholly "comic" in any case.
 Another phenomenon of this period was the 'propaganda opera' celebrating revolutionary successes, e.g. Gossec's Le triomphe de la République (1793).

 By the 1820s, Gluckian influence in France had given way to a taste for Italian bel canto, especially after the arrival of Rossini in Paris.
 Rossini's Guillaume Tell helped found the new genre of grand opera, a form whose most famous exponent was another foreigner, Giacomo Meyerbeer.
 Meyerbeer's works, such as Les Huguenots, emphasised virtuoso singing and extraordinary stage effects.
 Lighter opéra comique also enjoyed tremendous success in the hands of Boïeldieu, Auber, Hérold and Adam.
 In this climate, the operas of the French-born composer Hector Berlioz struggled to gain a hearing.
 Berlioz's epic masterpiece Les Troyens, the culmination of the Gluckian tradition, was not given a full performance for almost a hundred years.